ROILTechnology/ROIL_info/terms.md

 not interfere with any part of the Service, including disabling it, fraudulently engaging with it, or circumventing its restrictions or security features.
-You agree to not create a false impression of user engagement, including by inflating views, likes, dislikes, groups saved, or additions to groups, or by paying any party to create such a false impression.
+You agree to not create a false impression of user engagement, including by inflating views, likes, dislikes, Fandoms saved, or additions to Fandoms, or by paying any party to create such a false impression.
 You agree to not misuse use any of the Service's flagging, reporting or dispute-resolution systems.